 Our reaction to the New Year is not necessarily shared, though.
 For as many that celebrate it, there are countless others that ignore it.
 Some use the occasion as a point of renewal while others take time to measure progress.
 It’s a personal decision that should always be honored as a matter of choice.

-But we recognize that not everyone is on the same journey.
+Our goal at Get Rich Slowly remains to provide information that helps you make progress toward your financial goals, but we recognize that not everyone is on the same journey.
 Some of us are further along than others.
-So we’re designing content in 2016 that reflects the diverse financial situations we have.
+So we’re always designing content that reflects the diverse financial situations we have.
 Every month, we’ll feature content along three different tracks – getting out of debt, saving money, and investing – so that whenever you come to Get Rich Slowly, you’ll be able to find something that relates to your unique financial picture.

 What financial goal(s) are you going to work toward this year?
 What do you need to learn?